ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

 B.  Internal Financial Reports
     ---------------------------

-    c.
+    a.
 Policy: The organization prepares regular financial reports on a monthly basis.
 All reports are finalized no later than 30 days after the close of the prior month.
 The organization's financial statements are prepared in accordance with Generally Accepted